euroscipy/euroscipy_proceedings/papers/hendrik_heuer/heuer.rst

 Implementation
 --------------

-The tool implements a workflow that consists of a Python tool for the backend and a HTML and Javascript frontend.
+The tool implements a workflow that consists of a Python tool for the backend and an HTML and Javascript frontend.
 With the Python tool, a text is converted into a collection of two-dimensional word vectors.
 These are visualized using the Javascript frontend.
-With the Javascript frontend, the user can explore the word map and zoom in and out to investiged both the local and the global structure of the text source.
+With the Javascript frontend, the user can explore the word map and zoom in and out to investigated both the local and the global structure of the text source.
 The Javascript frontend can be published online.

 The workflow of the tool includes the following four steps: